Darokahn/blocks-language/language.md

 In this example, returning true will only return out of the `forEach` callback; the main `hasB` function won't return.
 There are plenty of simple alternatives, but it can be frustrating to start with a `.forEach()` and then realize you have to replace it with another type of for loop or use a flag variable because you want to return something.

-Additionally, since `scoped` blocks have their own scope from which to return in `blocks`, returning can be a little obtuse if you insist on using them:
+Similarly, since `scoped` blocks have their own scope from which to return in `blocks`, returning can be a little obtuse if you insist on using them:

  	{
 		length: $(ptr string){